stevecrozz/woodpecker-terraform-aws/README.md

 1. AWS CLI configured with appropriate credentials
 2. Terraform >= 1.5.0
+3. Docker or Podman (for pushing images to ECR)
-3. A GitHub OAuth App (or other forge credentials)
+4. A GitHub OAuth App (or other forge credentials)

 ### Creating a GitHub OAuth App